ShamodyaHashantha/ShamodyaHashantha/README.md

 - 👋 Hi, I’m @ShamodyaHashantha
-- 👀 I’m interested in Modern IAM trending, Theory of Computing & Theoritical Physics
+- 👀 I’m interested in Modern IAM trending, IDaaS, Theory of Computing, Machine Learning & Theoritical Physics
 - 🌱 I’m currently working as a Software Engineer at WSO2
 - 📫 You can reach me via (https://medium.com/@shamodya) & drop a mail (shamodyahash@gmail.com) at anytime.
 - Cheers... 🥂